tbrowder/GNU-FreeFont-OTF/README.md

 **GNU::FreeFont-OTF** is a Raku package that provides easy handling of the set of GNU FreeFont OpenType fonts which descended from the classic Adobe Type 1 free fonts (shown in Table 2 below).
 Unlike the original Adobe fonts, these fonts also include thousands of Unicode characters that can be used with many languages.
 The fonts are also among the few, freely-available fonts that have Type 1 kerning.

-See [GNU FreeFont](https://www.gnu.org/software/freefont/sources/) for much more information on the sources and Unicode coverage of the FontFactory GNU FreeFonts collection.
+See [GNU FreeFont](https://www.gnu.org/software/freefont/sources/) for much more information on the sources and Unicode coverage of the GNU FreeFonts collection.

 Installation requirements
 =========================